Message from the Director

 MA 0583 Geometry3 Credits

 This course offers a graduate-level treatment of Euclidean and non-Euclidean geometry and is highly recommended for teachers.
+Students should have some familiarity with theory and proof in mathematics.
 This is a proof-intensive course.

 MA 0585 Topology3 Credits

 This course provides an introductory, graduate-level treatment of point-set and algebraic topology and topological methods.
 This is a proof-intensive course.

 This is an independent project or presentation planned by the student with the help of a faculty mentor and produced by the student through original work.
 The project is typically based on the content of a course and is worked on in conjunction with that course, but students can also learn the necessary material in a three-credit independent study with their mentor.

 The Master's Degree Program in Mathematics affords each student the opportunity to do an independent study course with a professor/mentor.
 This can either be an existing course in the program or a course on an advanced topic in mathematics.
 In the latter case the syllabus and requirements are developed by the student and the faculty mentor.